-suppression at 7E% ar district and enrollment
+suppression at 750/ district and enrollment

-suppression at 75 % or
+suppression at 75% or

 greater. staff

 2-1.c.
 Share findings with

-ADAP/HICP CQM
+CQM Core Team as

-Subcommittee as needed
+needed

 2-2 Monitor the 2-2.a.
 Generate quarterly Satin Francis Case 2-2.a.
 Quarterly

 percentage of new reports to monitor this Alysia Johnson Management 2-2.b.
 Quarterly

 ADAP applications objective and share with CAREWare Data Team 2-2.c.
 Quarterly

 that were determined the enrollment sites and Team 2-2.d.
 As needed

 to be approved in the CQM Core team.
 ADAP Team 2-2.e.
 During

 measurement quarter 2-2.b.
 Evaluate reports for internal review as

-at 90% or greater. trends in ADAP Office of needed
+at 95 % or greater. trends in ADAP Office of needed

 HIV/AIDS performance in 2-2.f.
 As needed

 processing applications.
 2-2.g.
 As needed

 2-2.c.
-Utilize reports to 2-2.h.
-As needed
+Utilize reports to

 communicate with district

 and agency staff regarding

 their rates of correctly

 completed ADAP

 application submissions.

 2-2.d.
 Provide technical

 assistance on ADAP

 applications and required

 supporting

 documentation to staff

 and agencies.

 2-2.e.
 Ensure that ADAP

 coordinators and case

 managers comply with the

 approved Georgia Ryan

 White Part B/ADAP/HICP

 Policies and Procedures.

 2-2.f.
 Provide or

 coordinate ADAP-related

 training for ADAP/ HICP

-enrollment site

 enrollment site